These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T1A03 (D)

-Which part of the FCC rules contains the rules and regulations governing the Amateur Radio Service?
+Which part of the FCC regulations contains the rules governing the Amateur Radio Service?

 D. Part 97